Python

 endorctl scan -o json | tee /path/to/results.json

 When a deep scan is performed all private software dependencies are completely analyzed by default if they have not been previously scanned.
-This is a one-time operation and will slow down initial scans, but will not impact subsequent scans.
+This is a one-time operation and will slow down initial scans, but won’t impact subsequent scans.

 Organizations might not own some parts of the software internally and the related findings are not actionable by them.
 They can choose to disable this analysis using the flag disable-private-package-analysis.
 By disabling private package analysis, teams can enhance scan performance but may lose insights into how applications interact with first-party libraries.